 Healthcare workers, and nurses in particular, are at a higher risk of transmitting the disease.
 Nurses are more likely than doctors (who are more likely to be men) to pick up the virus because of their greater proximity and contact with patients.

 Women are also more likely to be providing unpaid caring labor for family members—both children and parents.
 According to the Family Caregiver Alliance, most seniors (the most at-risk population in the current coronavirus pandemic) with long-term care needs "rely exclusively on family and friends to provide assistance."
-Those caregiver are women 66% of the time.
+Those caregivers are women 66% of the time.
 Even when men are caregivers to the elderly, women still tend to provide up to 50% more labor.

 Women also live longer than men, meaning there are more female senior citizens at risk right now than there are male seniors.
 Women live an average of five years longer than men, but, as Caroline Criado Perez writes in Invisible Women, "Those years are spent in ill health and disability."
 Most of these women are no longer married and live alone, elderly women are twice as likely as elderly men to be living in poverty.

-Overall, we have a generation of older women be cared for both in the home and in healthcare systems by the next generations of women.
+Overall, we have a generation of older women to be cared for both in the home and in healthcare systems by the next generations of women.

 Women are at greater economic risk